mlabs-haskell/ytxp-lib/ytxp-plutarch/examples/direct-offer/doc/transaction-families/executing.md

 ### Outputs

-The outputs of this transaction family are, in order
+The outputs of this transaction family are

 1. Wallet (1)
     - A single wallet UTxO is produced at the creator address defined in the datum `creator` of the consumed offer component.